 A Cambridge University study by Kirby Goidel, Keith Gaddie and Spencer Goidel last year found that the "rigged" rhetoric before the 2016 Election inspired more people to go out and vote for Trump, believing their ballot was a blow to the corrupt system.
 Perhaps that explains why Trump has been claiming the election will be fraudulent for as long as he's known he will be fighting it - there is statistical evidence that when Trump claims the election is rigged, he tends to do better.

 It is therefore also possible that Trump's insistence on delegitimising the election doesn't come from an expectation that he believes he will actually change the results.
-Perhaps Trump simply wants his base invigorated for his return to the world of politics in four years time, or ready to tune-in to the widely rumoured Trump News Network.
+Perhaps Trump simply wants his base invigorated for his return to the world of politics in four years time, Or, ready to tune in to the widely rumoured Trump News Network (TNN, probably).

 Make no mistake, there is currently no evidence that Joe Biden's election is illegitimate.
 But the inverse is true, too; there is currently no evidence that there wasn't any significant voter fraud.
 If Trump's legal team can produce convincing evidence of a "rigged election", it is essential the President gets his day in court.

 But if you are still absolutely convinced that Trump has been cheated even with an abundance of conflicting information and the complete absence of evidence, be careful.
-You can't be a "winner" in a democratic system.
+In a democratic system, you must prepare to not be a "winner".
 Whether there is fraud or not, whether Biden wins or Trump, we must all be ready to concede defeat and to put our faith not in our enemies, but in democracy.

 Don't agree with how the issue has been framed and presented?
 Have an alternate position on Donald Trump and the 2020 US Presidential Election?
 Let us know!
 Learn how to submit to The New Highlander here.